 David Carleton posted the exchange between the Home Depot manager and the unnamed Veteran on Facebook on August 17th, 2015.
 It has been shared 296,171 times to date.
 People decided to let The Home Depot know of their displeasure by leaving reviews on their Google My Business listing.
 The Home Depot quickly went from 8 reviews and a 2.8 rating to 376 reviews and 2.0 rating.
 A quick check of the negative reviews should be deleted and removed for violating Google’s TOS as they do not describe a personal experience or use obscenities.
 It is doubtful that removal of those reviews will make a difference anyway.

 Fake Reviews pop up

-As it turns out 3 months ago, according to Google’s timestamp, 5 star reviews starting to get posted.
-In fact 16 5 star reviews were all posted by fake reviewers.
-The most recent one was posted by Edith Cameron whom also left a 5 star review for The Harris Building at 111 Division Ave, S, Grand Rapids, MI 49503.
-Edith is the only reviewer to review both business.
+As it turns out 3 months ago, according to Google’s timestamp, 5-star reviews starting to get posted.
+In fact, 16 5 star reviews were all posted by fake reviewers.
+The most recent one was posted by Edith Cameron whom also left a 5-star review for The Harris Building at 111 Division Ave, S, Grand Rapids, MI 49503.
+Edith is the only reviewer to review both businesses.
 There is also Thomas Pleasants, Thomas Baize, David Malone, Jose Spivey and Kurt Sangster.
 Mr. Sangster stated in his “review” that he spends more time at The Home Depot then he does at home.
 I guess he forgot his travels to Michigan.

 Here is the list of 16 reviews determined to be fake: